andkov/NLSY-97_Religiosity/README.md

 ## This project mananges getting data from NLSY-97
 Please read these links to help you get started.
-If you have questions, please contact Will, Thomas, Arthur, or David.
+If you have questions, please contact Andrey

 ### Installation is important
 Instructions for installing the pieces required for generating and running our reports.